Doha Metro: Safety and security

 Safety and security measures are applied throughout the drilling phase of the underground Doha Metro works.
 The planned procedures involve elements that can guarantee a safe working environment, far from the risks of injuries, including managing emergency cases and treating them swiftly.
 The safety & security program of Qatar's Railway focuses on the emergency planning and response on the railway network while taking into consideration the unique nature of mass transit systems when planning for and implementing the program.
 The transport policies, security models addressing the legal and regulatory issues, as well as the relationships between the involved institutions are also part of the safety and security plan that Qatar Rail Company is leading in Doha.

 In September 2014, Qatar Rail, the owner and manager of Qatar's rail network and the party responsible for the design, construction, commissioning, operation and maintenance of the entire rail network and system, has held a strategic workshop on the safety, security, and resilience of the country's railway network in consultation with UK and Qatari experts.
 The company proposed its safety and security programme, along with its recommendations and a full roadmap towards the future operation stage of the railway.

 In June 2014, it was announced that the Doha Metro Green Line Project achieved 6 million work hours without a lost time injury (LTI).

 Operation

-The Metro System will be operated as a system with automatic train operation as Grade of Operation, level 4 (GoA 4).
-GoA 4 is unattended train operation (UTO) where starting and stopping, operation of doors and handling of emergencies are fully automated without any on-train staff.
+The Metro System will be operated as a system with automatic train operation as Grade of Operation level 4 (GoA4).
+GoA4 is unattended train operation (UTO) where starting and stopping, operation of doors and handling of emergencies are fully automated without any on-train staff.

 The network has two classes of travel, standard and goldclub.
 Standard tickets cost 2 Qatari riyals per journey, while goldclub tickets cost 10 riyals per journey.
 There are three types of train car used on the metro network: standard, goldclub, and family cars, which allow families and single women but not men.
 During the 2022 FIFA World Cup, all cars were designated as standard to increase capacity on the network.